Moghan/CarND-Advanced-Lane-Lines/writeup_report.md

 ![warped image exapmle][transform_example]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
 To find the base of the lines at the bottom of the image, I analyse the lower half in a histogram.
 Peaks in the histogram indicates some sort of line.
 To avoid mistaking the edge of the road for a line, the histogram top peak between x = 500 and its center is set to left line base.
 Similar is done for right line.
+(Code lines 112 - 119)

 Then I search for pixels within a square around the line base.
 If enough pixels is found for a strong indication of a line, a new position is set for next square.
 If few pixels is found, then position for next square is set by using data earlier frames.
-(Code lines 114 - 179)
+(Code lines 122 - 178)

 Using all line pixels, I fit my lane lines with a 2nd order polynomial.
-(Code lines 194 - 195)
+(Code lines 192 - 193)

 ![line example][line_example]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in code lines 96 - 108.
+I did this in code lines 94 - 106.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 264 through 306 in the function `fillLineMask()`.
+I implemented this step in lines 265 through 289 in the function `fillLineMask()`.
 Here is an example of my result on a test image:

 ![final result][final_image]